jonasschultemattler/nano/README.md

 A *data sketch* of data $X$ is the output of a (randomized) function $f$ s.t.:
  - $|f(X)| \subseteq o(|X|)$
- - $f(X)$ perserves some properties of $X$ e.g. approximation of the number of distinct elements
+ - $f$ perserves some properties of $X$ e.g. approximation of the number of distinct elements
- - $f(X)$ preserves certain similarity measures e.g. number of shared elements
+ - $f$ preserves certain similarity measures e.g. number of shared elements
- - allows to be updated efficiently
+ - $f(X)$ allows to be updated efficiently

 ## Counting distinct elements of a set